Ken "Snakehips" Johnson: Death

-London's West End and club-land continued to party late into the night, despite the nightly raids by German bombers.
+London's West End and clubland continued to party late into the night, despite the nightly raids by German bombers.
 Clubs prospered as Londoners and visitors revelled for any excuse.

 Mad to celebrate this or that—a call-up, a promotion, an unexpected week-end pass, or a hasty marriage—they groped their way through the black-out to the Savoy and the Café de Paris ... and enjoyed the added thrill of dancing the night away while anti-aircraft guns thudded away outside.

 The Café de Paris capitalised on the situation.
-With the club underground, beneath the Rialto cinema, the Café's manager, Martin Poulsen, advertised it as "the safest and gayest restaurant in town – even in air raids.
+With the club underground, beneath the Rialto cinema, the Café's manager, Martin Poulsen, advertised it as "the safest and gayest restaurant in town—even in air raids.
 Twenty feet below ground".
 In reality all that stood between the club and the German bombs were the glass roof of the Rialto and the club's ceiling.

 On 8 March 1941 Johnson had drinks with friends at the Embassy Club, near the Café de Paris.
 It was a night of heavy bombing in central London and his friends tried to persuade him to stay.
 Johnson was resolved to make his entrance, so ran to the club through the blackout to arrive in time for his 9:45 pm entrance.
 As the band began playing its signature song, "Oh Johnny", at least one 50 kg high-explosive bomb hit the building.
 At least 34 people died in the club, and dozens were injured.
-Johnson was killed instantly, as was the saxophonist 'Baba' Williams, who was cut in half by the blast; Poulsen was also killed.
+Johnson was killed instantly, as was the saxophonist "Baba" Williams, who was cut in half by the blast; Poulsen was also killed.
 The band's guitarist Deniz later recounted:

 As we started playing there was an awful thud, and all the lights went out.
 The ceiling fell in and the plaster came pouring down.
 People were yelling.
 A stick of bombs went right across Leicester Square, through the Café de Paris and further up to Dean Street.
 The next thing I remember was being in a small van which had been converted into an ambulance.
 Then someone came to me and said: "Joe, Ken's dead."
 It broke me up.